mathsaey/skitter/README.md

 ## Creating a new Skitter project

-Skitter applications can be created in two ways: users can use the `mix skitter.new` task to quickly create an initial Skitter application or they can create a new Elixir project and add Skitter as a dependency.
-Both of these options require the use of [mix](https://hexdocs.pm/mix/Mix.html), the Elixir build tool.
-We recommend the use of `mix skitter.new`.

-### `mix skitter.new` (recommended)

-`mix skitter.new` is a mix task which generates a basic Skitter application which can then be modified to suit your needs.
-In order to use this task, it should be installed on your system:
+We have created a [mix](https://hexdocs.pm/mix/Mix.html) task to help users create a new Skitter project.
+This task creates a new mix project, configures it to use Skitter and provides initial example code to help you get started.
+In order to use this task, you need to add it to your local `mix` installation (mix is installed as a part of Elixir).
+You can do this as follows:

 ```
 $ wget soft.vub.ac.be/~mathsaey/skitter/skitter_new.ez